DemandCube/Scribengin/DevSetup.md

 You can now navigate to http://localhost.localdomain:8080 and see the Ambari console
 ```

-Back on the vagrant machine, lets install Gradle 1.12 to our home directory while we wait
+Back on the vagrant machine, lets install Gradle 1.12 to our home directory while we wait and install Java
 ```
 sudo yum install wget
 cd ~/